-If we feel unsettled prior to playing or singing, 2-to-1 breathing is a powerful tool that helps us restore inner balance and kindle creativity.
+If we feel unsettled prior to playing or singing, 2-to-1 breathing is a powerful technique that helps us restore inner balance, quell nervousness, and kindle creativity.

 Here’s how it’s done.

 How to do 2-to-1 Breathing